 Polluted air is a threat that perhaps too many people still underestimate, despite it millions of dead every year.
-A recent study by the University of Chicago has revealed a worrying truth: breathing polluted air can reduce our life expectancy more than smoking.
+A recent study from the University of Chicago revealed a worrying truth: breathing polluted air can reduce our life expectancy more than smoking.

 How are we placed in the world?
-Some nations are making significant progress in tackling pollution, others are facing growing challenges.
+Some nations are making significant progress in the fight against pollution, others are facing growing challenges.
 Let's look at the data closely.

 Polluted air: silent killer

 The air we breathe has a direct impact on our health.
-While many are aware of the dangers of cigarette smoke, few realize the devastating effect polluted air has on our longevity.
-The report published by the University of Chicago's Energy Policy Institute speaks crystal clear: air pollution is now identified as the main threat to public health globally, reducing the average life expectancy by 2,3 years.
+While many are aware of the dangers of cigarette smoking, few realize the devastating effect of polluted air on our longevity.
+The EFSA and ECDC's One Health report published by the University of Chicago's Energy Policy Institute speaks very clearly: air pollution is now identified as the main threat to public health globally, reducing average life expectancy by 2,3 years.

 China: a recovering giant

-China, long a land of smog-blackened skies, is now trying to emerge as a model for improvement.
-From 2013 to 2021, the world's second-largest economy improved its air quality by more than 40%.
+China, long a land of skies darkened by smog, is now trying to emerge as a model for improvement.
+From 2013 to 2021, the world's second largest economy improved air quality by more than 40%.

 This remarkable progress has led to an increase in the life expectancy of its citizens by more than two years.
-But how did China make such a change?
+But how did China make such a shift?

-It all started in the early 2010s, when an influential real estate mogul launched a social media campaign, pointing to Beijing's air quality data released by the US embassy.
-A move that has prompted the Chinese capital to be more transparent about pollution levels.
+It all started in the early 2010s, when an influential real estate mogul launched a social media campaign, highlighting Beijing's air quality data published by the US embassy.
+A move that has pushed the Chinese capital to be more transparent about pollution levels.

-Public demand has not stopped, and the central government launched a "war on polluted air" in 2013.
-Today, nearly 25.000 emissions monitoring devices are installed in plants and factories across the country, providing hourly updates on publicly accessible emissions data.
+Public demand has not stopped, and the central government launched a “war on polluted air” in 2013.
+Today, nearly 25.000 emissions monitoring devices are installed in factories and plants across the country, providing hourly updates on emissions data accessible to the public.

 India: the road is all uphill